josegonzalez/python-github-backup/README.rst

       -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
                             directory at which to backup the repositories -i, --incremental     incremental backup
-      --starred             include list of starred repositories in backup --watched             include watched repositories in backup
+      --starred             include JSON output of starred repositories in backup --watched             include watched repositories in backup
       --all                 include everything in backup
       --issues              include issues in backup